gbraad-unitedstack/open-source-culture/md/02-cultural-aspects.md

 ### Cultural aspects

-## What makes F/OSS projects more difficult to manage?
+## What makes F/OSS projects more difficult

   * Often involve global virtual teams

 ## Be aware of cultural differences

   * Issues in Cross-cultural communication

 ## Cultural Dimensions

   Geert Hofstede describes
   characteristics of a culture